 Online card sorting is a usability tool that helps categorise your webpages by identifying how visitors would expect to find content or functionality.
 Online card sorting is a quick and simple way of evaluating your information architecture, workflow, menu structure or user navigation journeys.
-Card sorting tools ask users to organise topics into categories and may involve them naming these groups.
+Card sorting tools ask users to organise topics into categories.

 Card sorting is sometimes used after a tree testing (or reverse card-sorting) exercise identifies findability problems with current navigation journeys.
-Tree testing evaluates how easy it is to find an item by getting participants to solely use the website’s navigation (i.e. without any use of internal search or other navigation aids) to complete a set task.
+Tree testing evaluates how easy it is to find an item.
+It gets participants to solely use the website’s navigation (i.e. without any use of internal search or other navigation aids) to complete a set task.
 Card sorting using online solutions allows you to quickly identify how customers group topics together.

 How Does Online Card Sorting Work?

 The card sorting online provider will recruit a sample of people who are roughly representative of your target audience or customer base.
-Participants are then asked to organise topics into categories that they feel make sense.
-They may also be asked to label these groups to ensure the words you use are what users would expect.
+Participants organise topics into categories that they feel make sense.
+They may also label these groups to ensure the words you use are what users would expect.

 Online card sorting tools allow you to understand your user’s expectations and their comprehension of your topics.
-Further, when we discuss our websites internally we often unconsciously use jargon and words that are not generally used outside our organisations to describe aspects of our websites.
+Furthermore, when we discuss our websites we often use jargon and words that are not used outside our organisations to describe aspects of our websites.
 Knowing how people groups and describe topics can help you:

 Limitations of Online Card Sorting:

 It does not make allowance for users’ tasks.
 Card sorting is a content-centric process and if used without considering users’ tasks it can lead to an information structure that is not usable when dealing with real tasks.
 Make sure you evaluate the output from a card sorting exercise by discussing the potential impact on key user tasks.